Russian ambassador to Sudan found dead in swimming pool

 KHARTOUM: Russia's ambassador to Sudan, Mirgayas Shirinskiy, was found dead in the swimming pool at his home in Khartoum on Wednesday, the Sudanese police said.

-It remains unclear what caused Shirinskiy to drown, however, he was known to have suffered from high blood pressure, a spokesman for the police told Reuters.
+The ambassador, who was known to have suffered from high blood pressure, is believed to have died of natural causes, a spokesman for the police told Reuters.

 Sudan's foreign ministry expressed its condolences to Russia in a statement, hailing Shirinskiy's diplomatic efforts.

-(Reporting by Khalid Abdelaziz; Writing by Nadine Awadalla Editing by Jeremy Gaunt and Cynthia Osterman)
+(Reporting by Khalid Abdelaziz, writing by Nadine Awadalla; Editing by Cynthia Osterman and Sandra Maler)